-Plans are being developed to provide residents with new high-quality opportunities for sport and recreation at Sidley Recreation Ground (Canada Way / Buxton Drive) in Bexhill.
-This exciting project backed by Sport England and British Cycling aims to deliver a modern floodlit skatepark, an enhanced floodlit BMX race track and an innovative BMX jump park all of which will be available for community use.
+This exciting project backed by Sport England and British Cycling aims to deliver a modern floodlit skatepark, an enhanced floodlit BMX race track and an innovative BMX jump park for the community at Sidley Recreation Ground (Canada Way / Buxton Drive) in Bexhill.

 Community facilities at the heart of Sidley

 Community is at the heart of Sidley and will be at the heart of this project to ensure the new facilities are fit for purpose, family-friendly and a source of enjoyment and pride for all.

 BMX has been a part of Sidley’s culture since local enthusiasts created a dirt track on the recreation ground in the early 1980’s.
 For many involved in the early days their passion for BMX-ing has been life-long and they continue to commit time and energy to giving others the opportunity to try the sport, nurturing talent and successfully creating new generations of riders.
 Over the years, several local youngsters have successfully represented Bexhill at national and international level bringing recognition to Sidley.
 The Council is committed to supporting the BMX community’s invaluable work with local youngsters.